ToBinio/matura/NSCS/Networks/WAN/Legacy WAN.md

 | **Cost**                | **Point-to-point links are generally the most expensive type of WAN access.
 The cost of leased line solutions can become significant when they are used to connect many sites over increasing distances.** |
 | **Limited flexibility** | WAN traffic is often variable, and leased lines have a fixed capacity, so that the bandwidth of the line seldom matches the need exactly.                                                                  |

- [[WAN#Circuit switching]] connections are provided by Public Service Telephone Network (PSTN) carriers.
+ [[NSCS/Networks/WAN/WAN#Circuit switching]] connections are provided by Public Service Telephone Network (PSTN) carriers.
 The local loop connecting the CPE to the CO is copper media.

 There are two traditional circuit-switched options: